ouyangw/scattering/examples/README.md

 5. transmission coefficient on lower state
 6. transmission coefficient on upper state

+The matrix A and vector B has complex numbers which are printed as a pair of real value and imaginary value, so each complex number occupies two columns.
+The matrix and vector are written such that B is the last two columns of the total output matrix.

 The generated result files are kept in the respective directories, and the standard output of each program is kept in the file with an extension of `.stdout`.